MyselfAvik/RBAC-UI/README.md

     - **View Permissions:** Admins can see the available permissions (e.g., Read, Write, Delete).
     - **Assign Permissions:** Permissions can be granted or revoked to specific roles.
     - **Edit Permissions:** Modify permission names or attributes as necessary.
+4.**Live Search Functionality:**

+    -**Search Users, Roles, and Permissions:** A real-time live search feature allows administrators to search for users, roles, or permissions as they type in a         search bar.
+    -**Instant Filtering:** The live search instantly filters through the data (such as users' names, email, or role) without having to reload the page, enhancing     the admin's ability to quickly find relevant entries.
+    -**User-Friendly:** The search bar is designed to be responsive and adaptive to different screen sizes.

 4. **User Interface:**
     - Clean and responsive design, optimized for both desktop and mobile views.